NZ Food Safety believe needles found in food are isolated incidents

 Police are investigating the claim after a customer reportedly found the needle in a red capsicum he purchased from Countdown Bureta Park.

-A Countdown spokesperson previously told the Herald the incident has been referred to the New Zealand Police and the Ministry of Primary Industries.
+A Countdown spokesperson previously told the Herald the incident has been referred to the New Zealand Police and the Ministry for Primary Industries.

 Dansted said New Zealand Food Safety would continue to provide support and information to police where needed.